Vilna Ghetto: Cultural life

 The Vilna Ghetto was called "Yerushalayim of the Ghettos" because it was known for its intellectual and cultural spirit.
 Before the war, Vilnius had been known as "Yerushalayim d'Lita" (Yiddish: Jerusalem of Lithuania) for the same reason.
 The center of cultural life in the ghetto was the Mefitze Haskole Library, which was called the "House of Culture".
 It contained a library of 45,000 volumes, reading hall, archive, statistical bureau, room for scientific work, museum, book kiosk, post office, and sports ground.
 Groups, such as the Literary and Artistic Union and the Brit Ivrit Union, organized events commemorating Yiddish and Hebrew authors and put on plays in these languages.
 The popular Yiddish magazine Folksgezunt was continued in the ghetto and its essays were presented in public lectures.
 Yitskhok Rudashevski (1927–1943), a young teen who wrote a diary of his life in the ghetto during 1941 to 1943, mentions a number of these events and his participation in them.
 He was murdered in the liquidation of 1943, probably at Paneriai.
 His diary was discovered in 1944 by his cousin.

 The Vilna Ghetto was well known for its theatrical productions during World War II.
-Jacob Gens, the head of Jewish police and the ruler of the Vilna Ghetto, was given the responsibility for the starting of this theatre.
+Jacob Gens, the head of the Jewish police ('Ordnungsdienst') and the ruler of the Vilna Ghetto, was given the responsibility for the starting of this theatre.
 Performances included poetry readings by Jewish authors, dramatizations of short stories, and new work by the young people of the ghetto.

 The Ghetto Theatre was a great source of revenue and had a calming effect on the public.
 A total of 111 performances had been given by January 10, 1943, with a total of 34,804 tickets sold.
-The theatre was renovated to accommodate a larger audience and be better-looking to the public eye.
+The theatre was renovated to accommodate a larger audience and to make the façade and interior better-looking to the public eye.
 The theatre permitted the inhabitants to display their power through plays and songs; for instance, one of the songs that was sung was called "Endurance".